Human Harmonization

 Spontaneous right action emerges from that place.
 Sacredness of all life and unity of."

-All these problems could be alleviated if people in power made better decisions.
-Its a minority who think about theory of governance.
+The disharmony Nate and Daniel discuss are all problems which could be alleviated if people in power made better decisions.
+"Its a minority who think about theory of governance" says Daniel.

 Illustration promoting the Royal Society.

-The science we have today, which many say is reductionist more than visionary, started by the Royal Society, who cobbled themselves together, from both sides of the English Civil War, and headed up by Frances Bacon and sanctioned by King Charles II.
+The science we have today, which many say is reductionist more than visionary, started by the Royal Society, who cobbled themselves together from both sides of the English Civil War, and headed up by Frances Bacon and sanctioned by King Charles II.
 Many details of members in Spratt's 1667 book History of the Royal Society.

 P. 6